 If the weather gets drier, raise the cutting height of the lawnmower and grass cuttings can be allowed to stay on the lawn.

 In the vegetable garden, potatoes will need earthing up.
 Leeks and winter greens can be planted out.
-Fruit, especially Apples and Pears have had a poor fruit set too.
-Although I expect good crops of plums and damsons this year.
-Immature apple fall (June drop) should be ending soon.
+Fruit, especially Apples will be dropping fruitlets now.
+This is a natural occurance, so don’t worry, there will be plenty of fruit left to harvest later.
+I’m also expecting good crops of plums and damsons this year.

 Sow regular crops of salads.
+I sow a tub of baby leaf salad or rocket too, as they are handy by the kitchen door to grab a bunch of leaves quickly.
+We have a herb tub too.
 Boost tomatoes with liquid feed.
 And look to getting the best from your vegetable plots to save the cost of buying from the supermarkets.